spdventures/interview/multi-accounts/README.md

 # Multi accounts

+Our customer base has more and more corporate accounts.
+Because of that, they need to manage branch acccounts on our e-references checking app.

-You have to implement a basic API to manage `Users`, `Companies`, `Recruiters` and `Candidates` for a e-references management app.
+In that goal, you have to implement a basic API to manage `Users`, `Companies`, `Recruiters` and `Candidates`.

 ## Case study

+- A company can have one parent company.
+The parent company can manage all children ones.
-A company has multiple recruiters.
+- A company has multiple recruiters.
-A recruiter can be part of multiple companies.
+- A recruiter can be part of multiple companies.
-A candidate has one recruiter assigned to them.
+- A candidate has one recruiter assigned to them.
-A user can be a recruiter or a candidate. (first name, last name, email password)
+- A user can be a recruiter or a candidate. (first name, last name, email password)

 ## Requirements